maanav-amura/assignments/Logs.md

 * Models and migrations design updated and implemented with required validations
 * Tested migrations, model and its interaction, along with appending seed file
 * Partially implemented devise gem using migration user and its views

+**30/8**
+* Implemented devise gem using migration user and its views, implemented faker gem
+* Created Products view, controllers and CRUD operation